ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/put-indexes-operation.dotnet.markdown

-﻿# Operations : How to put indexes?
+﻿# Operations : How to Put Indexes

 **PutIndexesOperation** is used to insert indexes into a database.